plone/documentation/docs/backend/subscribers.md

 -   per behavior or marker interface

-### Register an event handler on your content type's creation
+### Register an event handler on content type creation

+The following example demonstrates how to register an event handler when a content type is created.

-In your `.product/your/product/configure.zcml` insert:
+In your {file}`.product/your/product/configure.zcml` insert the following code.

+{lineno-start=1}
 ```xml
 <subscriber
     for=".interfaces.IMyContentTypeClass